rcrowther/django-modellink/README.md

 For more on the widgets, go down a bit.

-#### Field definitions
+##### Field definitions
 LinkFields require the database field from a model.
 This is rather an odd thing to ask for, but should be available or importable.
 With it, the field can retrieve the object a foreign key points to.

 LinkFields require that you define fields and/or exclude parameters, for the same reason as Django requires this on forms.
 Without the options, you will see nothing.
-You could also pass fieldsets from Admin data.
+You could also pass fieldsets to the linked data from Admin.

-#### If your foreign key is not on integer value...
+##### If your foreign key is not on integer value...
 Make your own form field using ModelLinkGet.
 It's only a couple of lines of code.

-### Widgets
+#### Widgets
 Two widgets for the field.
 They both have this attribute,

 is_inline
     display in an inline style (default is stacked)

-#### LinkViewWidget
+##### LinkViewWidget
 View some data from the foreign key object.

-A little more flexible than a simple imline.
+A little more flexible than a simple inline.
 To follow the Books/Author Django example, display the Author name and maybe their birthdate/country of origin?

-#### LinkControlWidget
+##### LinkControlWidget
 View some id data from the foreign key object. with links to Django Admin forms for the attached foreign key model.

 An alternative to the ModelChoiceField/Select display.
-Of course, you cannot change the attached model with this, but you can CRUD edit the existing key.
+You cannot change the model attached, but you can CRUD edit the values in the existing key.

 # The end